Find out about your rights to work while in the UK

 If you are allowed to work, you cannot:

-• be employed as an entertainer; • be self-employed or engage in business activity; or
+- be self-employed or engage in business activity or

 Course below Bachelors Degree Level